 - 1. Students must submit an official transcript documenting completion of the target course with a 'B' or higher. - 2.
-Courses considered for transfer credit must have been completed within the past three academic years. - 3.
-Students must submit a copy of the syllabus for the course as taken, including course description, objectives, course completion requirements, and a content outline in an organized format.
+Courses considered for transfer credit must have been completed within the past three academic years. - Students must submit a copy of the syllabus for the course as taken, including course description, objectives, course completion requirements, and a content outline in an organized format.
 Only copies should be submitted, as material will not be returned to the student. - 4.
 Faculty members who have taught the course at the UToledo CON will review the syllabus and other materials and make a recommendation for accepting or rejecting the course to the Associate Dean for Academic Affairs. - 5.
-The six-year time frame for completion of degree requirements begins with the semester of completion of the earliest course for which transfer credit is approved. - 6.
-The College of Nursing will communicate its recommendation to the College of Graduate Studies by completing the Request for Course Substitution form.
+The six-year time frame for completion of MSN degree requirements or the seven-year time frame for completion of DNP degree requirements begins with the semester of completion of the earliest course for which transfer credit is approved. - 6.
+The College of Nursing will communicate its recommendation to the College of Graduate Studies by completing the Request for Transfer Credit form.
 Please note the following requirements for transfer: